About this site

-If you would like tips on how to make the web in general more accessible for you, the BBC My Web My Way site explains many ways that you can change settings in your browser, computer, keyboard and mouse to improve your experience.
+If you would like tips on how to make the web in general more accessible for you, AbilityNet’s My Computer My Way pages have advice on making your device easier to use if you have a disability.

-Internet use has changed significantly since this web site was first published in 2002, most notably with the growth of mobile computing.
-To serve visitors well, web sites now need to be designed to offer an optimal viewing experience — easy reading and navigation with a minimum of resizing, panning, and scrolling — across a wide range of devices from mobile phones to desktop computer screens.
-In May 2014, our web site was rebuilt using up-to-date standards (HTML5 and CSS3) and responsive web design techniques — meaning that the web site alters the presentation and layout of pages to better suit the screen on which it is being viewed.
+Our web site was built using up-to-date standards (HTML5 and CSS3) and responsive web design techniques — meaning that the web site alters the presentation and layout of pages to better suit the screen on which it is being viewed.
 A given page may not look exactly the same on a mobile phone as it does on a desktop computer, but the text and any important images are identical.

 These changes should mean a better experience of the site for you, regardless of the hardware and software you are using.